kenjao/jaohar_neueda/README.md

 - Docker used to containerise the application
 - Kubernetes deployment file added for the orchestration of the container
 - Postman collection added for test
+- Application runs on port 9090
+- Documentation using swagger can be accessed on http://localhost:9090/swagger-ui.html